1. What are patents and its advantages/objectives?

-Following are few key points with respect to provisional and complete patent specification:
+Following are few key points concerning provisional and complete patent specification:

-1. A complete specification has to be filed within 12 months from the date of filing provisional; else the patent application shall lapse.
-In some countries, like India, there is an option of post-dating the 12 month period by pushing forward the application date of the provisional but the same is not recommended as the patent system follows the first-to-file priority of patents.
+1. A complete specification has to be filed within 12 months from the date of filing of the provisional specification; else the patent application shall lapse.
+In some countries, like India, there is an option of post-dating the 12 months by pushing forward the application date of the provisional but the same is not recommended as the patent system follows the first-to-file priority of patents.

 2. Provisional patent specification filing is optional and voluntary.
 An applicant can also file a complete specification directly without filing a provisional specification.

-3. Even though the provisional specification does not have claims, it creates a legal boundary of the invention with respect to the novelty and inventiveness, and the complete specification cannot be broader in scope compared to the provisional.
-Hence provisional specification also requires careful drafting.
+3. Even though the provisional specification does not have claims, it creates a legal boundary of the invention concerning novelty and inventiveness, and the complete specification cannot be broader in scope compared to the provisional.
+Hence, the provisional specification also requires careful drafting.